 Submit your review

-Thanks for helping me get all of my money back and my cars!
+thanks for helping me get my house back

 Todd is a miracle worker who will work tirelessly for you and your family.
 He is one of the few attorneys i've met - who I earnestly trust to protect me, and who I am happy to refer to our friends and fellow family members.
 The Spodek Law Group is someone you want on your side, because they will treat you just like family.
 Todd and his team are available 24/7, and they always answered our calls.
 Even when we were being irrational, and crazy - they were calm and super helpful.
 Just call Todd.
 He gives you a free consultation and is very understanding.- Donna & Robert